-- Jim Blanke (Woodard & Curran) presenteds the Merced Water Resources Model (MercedWRM) framework and how it assesses groundwater conditions in the Subbasin.
-He Ddiscusseds modeling scenarios, calibration methods, and outputs. - b.
-QuestionQ: What do you think about boundary conditions with adjacent basins? - c.i.Andres: We used a specified flux for the model update.
-Other basins use MTs, but it is dependent on what the GSAs assumptions would like to be. - d.c.
-Question 1: Is recent data from other GSAs available? - e.i.Jim: Not the most recent data, so it is a challenge to get all information available. - f.d.
-Andres Diaz (Woodard & Curran) presented a more detailed overview of the recent update and enhancements to the MercedWRM.Andres discusses MercedWRM enhancements. - g.e.
+- a.
+Jim Blanke (Woodard & Curran) presented the Merced Water Resources Model (MercedWRM) framework and how it assesses groundwater conditions in the Subbasin.
+He discussed modeling scenarios, calibration methods, and outputs. - b.
+Q: What do you think about boundary conditions with adjacent basins? - i.
+Andres: We used a specified flux for the model update.
+Other basins use MTs, but it is dependent on what the GSAs assumptions would like to be. - c.
+Q: Is recent data from other GSAs available? - i.
+Jim: Not the most recent data, so it is a challenge to get all information available. - d.
+Andres Diaz (Woodard & Curran) presented a more detailed overview of the recent update and enhancements to the MercedWRM. - e.
 Comment (Maxwell N.): 2022 land use trends have drastically changed in recent years.
-Hardened water demands have led to drops in crop yield. - h.f.
-Question: Why was there no urban use data? - i.
-Andres: The urban data was good, but we updated the land use. - j.g.
-Question: Will well meters be used to incorporate into model? - k.i.Andres: Definitely, if we have more specialized data we will use it. - I.h.
-Question: Will subsidence be added to model? - m.i.Andres: Yes.
+Hardened water demands have led to drops in crop yield. - f.
+Q: Why was there no urban use data? - i.
+Andres: The urban data was good, but we updated the land use. - q.
+Q: Will well meters be used to incorporate into model? - i.
+Andres: Definitely, if we have more specialized data we will use it. - h.
+Q: Will subsidence be added to model? - i.
+Andres: Yes.

 - a.
-Charles Gardiner (Catalyst) discusseds upcoming SAC activities and the public workshop this evening on the evening of 5/22. - b.
+Charles Gardiner (Catalyst) discussed upcoming SAC activities and the public workshop on the evening of 5/22. - b.
 Location for July meeting, TBD.